Looking to bring your rides to a whole new level with full suspension mountain bikes for trails? Well, read on.

 We’ve analyzed thousands of bikes so far which has taught us a lot of details about them, so we can help you out to make the right choice.

-If you are making your first steps into the FS world, then choose the Atroz.
+If you are making your first steps into the FS world, then choose the Atroz 1.
 But, if you’re updating to a more capable aluminum bike, the Cannondale Habit 5 is for you.
-If your ideal type of mountain biking is free riding or riding in parks, definitely check out the Ghost FR AMR 6.7.
-However, if you’re looking for a more versatile bike that you can switch between 27.5″ and 29″ wheels, then the Niner RIP 9 RDO 2-Star is for you.
+If your ideal type of mountain biking is free-riding or riding in parks, definitely check out the Ghost FR AMR 6.7.
+However, if you’re looking for a more versatile bike that you can use for different types of rides, then the Niner RIP 9 RDO 2-Star is for you.

 If you have money to spare and you want a top-of-the-line carbon 29er, the Orbea Rallon M10 will make you happy.
 On the other hand, if you want a more affordable carbon all-rounder that’s fun and challenging to ride, choose the Diamondback 5C.
 The Orange Five S is a great English-built bike that you can buy if want an affordable 27.5″ XC machine.

-If you want the best suspension setup you can get on this list, then the Cannondale Jekyll is the right pick for you.
-Finally, if you’re looking for a women’s model, you can either go with the Yeti Beti if you have the money to spare and you want top-notch quality or choose the Ghost Lanao FS 2.7 if you wish to get great value for little money.
+If you want the best suspension setup you can get on this list for the money, then the Cannondale Habit 4 AL is the right pick for you.
+Finally, if you’re looking for a women’s model, you can either go with the Marin Wildcat Trail 5 if you have the money to spare and you want top-notch quality or choose the Ghost Lanao FS 2.7 if you wish to get great value for little money.